alexch/codelikethis/public/lessons/agile/inceptions.md

 * defines the goals and themes for a project…
 * and produces an initial backlog…
 * to kickstart an iterative process

+# Before the Inception

+Some research and development has happened, e.g.

+  * Business / Market / User Research
+  * some user experience design
+  * some user testing of mockups

+No code has been written

+  * (or, any code that has been written will be thrown away)

+Resources and time have been allocated for a short project

+  * (inception + discovery + maybe one MVP)

 # Inception Goals